Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Non-unimodal parameterizations

-This shows that $b=d$ and $a=c$ in characteristic $3$. \end{proof} \begin{proof} [Proof of Proposition \ref{notuni}] Any parametrization from (1), (2) or (3) deforms to one of the parametrizations listed in lemma \ref{notunilem}.
+\begin{proof} [Proof of Proposition \ref{notuni}] Any parameterization from (1), (2) or (3) deforms to one of the parameterizations listed in lemma \ref{notunilem}.
 The result follows now from the semicontinuity of the modality. \end{proof}

-In the following we list some parametrizations which are not unimodal in small characteristic. \begin{lem} \begin{enumerate} \item Parametrizations with semigroup $\langle 3,7\rangle $ are at least bimodal in characteristic $3$. \item Parametrizations with semigroup $\langle 4,11\rangle$ are not unimodal in characteristic $11$.
+In the following we list some parameterizations which are not unimodal in small characteristic. \begin{lem} \begin{enumerate} \item parameterizations with semigroup $\langle 3,7\rangle $ are at least bimodal in characteristic $3$. \item parameterizations with semigroup $\langle 4,11\rangle$ are not unimodal in characteristic $11$.